openvinotoolkit/openvino/docs/OV_Runtime_UG/Integrate_with_customer_application.md

 Read the sections below to learn about each item.

-> **NOTE**: Before start using Inference Engine, make sure you set all environment variables during the installation.
+> **NOTE**: Before start using OpenVINO™ Runtime, make sure you set all environment variables during the installation.
 If you did not, follow the instructions from the _Set the Environment Variables_ section in the installation guides:
 > * [For Windows* 10](../install_guides/installing-openvino-windows.md)
 > * [For Linux*](../install_guides/installing-openvino-linux.md)
 > * [For macOS*](../install_guides/installing-openvino-macos.md)
-> * To build an open source version, use the [Inference Engine Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+> * To build an open source version, use the [OpenVINO™ Runtime Build Instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

 ### Link with Inference Library